 Because nonheme iron is poorly absorbed, dietary iron barely meets the daily requirement for most people.
 Even so, men who eat a typical Western diet are unlikely to become iron deficient solely as a result of dietary deficiency.
 However, even modest losses, increased requirements, iatrogenic phlebotomy, or decreased caloric intake can contribute to iron deficiency.

 Blood loss is the major cause of iron deficiency.
 In men and postmenopausal women, the most frequent cause is chronic occult bleeding, usually from the gastrointestinal tract (eg, due to peptic ulcer disease Peptic Ulcer Disease A peptic ulcer is an erosion in a segment of the gastrointestinal mucosa, typically in the stomach (gastric ulcer) or the first few centimeters of the duodenum (duodenal ulcer), that penetrates... read more , malignancy, hemorrhoids, or vascular ectasias Vascular Gastrointestinal Lesions Several distinct congenital or acquired syndromes involve abnormal mucosal or submucosal blood vessels in the gastrointestinal tract.
 These vessels may cause recurrent bleeding, which is rarely... read more ).
 In premenopausal women, cumulative menstrual blood loss (mean, 0.5 mg iron/day) is a common cause.
 Intestinal bleeding due to hookworm infection Symptoms and Signs Ancylostomiasis is infection with the hookworm Ancylostoma duodenale or Necator americanus.
 Symptoms include rash at the site of larval entry and sometimes abdominal pain or other... read more is a common cause in developing countries.
 Less common causes include urinary blood loss, recurrent pulmonary hemorrhage (see Diffuse Alveolar Hemorrhage Diffuse Alveolar Hemorrhage Diffuse alveolar hemorrhage is persistent or recurrent pulmonary hemorrhage.
 There are numerous causes, but autoimmune disorders are most common.
-Most patients present with dyspnea, cough, hemoptysis... read more ) and chronic intravascular Myelodysplastic Syndrome (MDS) The myelodysplastic syndrome (MDS) is group of disorders typified by peripheral cytopenia, dysplastic hematopoietic progenitors, a hypercellular or hypocellular bone marrow, and a high risk... read more or traumatic (exercise-induced) hemolysis when the amount of iron released during hemolysis exceeds the plasma haptoglobin-binding capacity.
+Most patients present with dyspnea, cough, hemoptysis... read more ) and chronic intravascular Myelodysplastic Syndrome (MDS) The myelodysplastic syndrome (MDS) is group of clonal hematopoietic stem cell disorders typified by peripheral cytopenia, dysplastic hematopoietic progenitors, a hypercellular or hypocellular... read more or traumatic (exercise-induced) hemolysis when the amount of iron released during hemolysis exceeds the plasma haptoglobin-binding capacity.

 Increased iron requirements may contribute to iron deficiency.
 From birth to age 2 and during adolescence, when rapid growth requires a large iron intake, dietary iron often is inadequate.
 During pregnancy, the fetal iron requirement increases the maternal iron requirement (mean, 0.5 to 0.8 mg/day—see Anemia in Pregnancy Anemia in Pregnancy Normally during pregnancy, erythroid hyperplasia of the marrow occurs, and red blood cell (RBC) mass increases.
 However, a disproportionate increase in plasma volume results in hemodilution... read more ) despite the absence of menses.
 Lactation also increases the iron requirement (mean, 0.4 mg/day).